 - preparing students to comprehend and respond to the contemporary challenges posed by modern, multi-cultural and pluralist societies both within and outside the Muslim communities;

-- contributing to the development of local community through training and vocational education, seminars and lectures;
+- contributing to the development of the local community through training and vocational education, seminars and lectures;

 - using its physical and human resources in the most efficient manner to fulfill these with a view to making the Institute a centre of academic excellence.